tomljr2/68-Day-Challenge/README.md

-# 68-Day-Challenge
+# 68 Day Challenge
-I was accepted for an internship with NASA at the Kennedy Space Center and to improve my programming skills, I will be writing a new program each day to improve my skills in the languages necessary.
+I was accepted for a software development internship at NASA with the Command and Control System at Kennedy Space Center.
+The goal of this challenge is to take the skills necessary for the internship and to improve on them by writing increasingly difficult small programs in the languages and frameworks that are used.
+Ideally, this will have me well prepared to make a positive impact for the internship and possibly my future at NASA.

+**Day 1**: Simple "Hello World" program
+* Languages: C++, Java, Python, Bash
+* Purpose: Standard output, comments/block comments, imports, namespaces, line termination, compilation, execution